tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 you have to understand why you want to learn kanji in the first place.
 The "practice how you play" principle applies here as well.
 Kanji do not exist in a vacuum, instead people use them to write Japanese words.
-In order to "learn" them all you need to do is learn words.
+In order to "learn" them all you need to do is **learn whole words**.
 The only time you ever need to do anything with kanji is when you are either reading a word or writing a word.
 So, as long as you can read and write words, your kanji problems are solved.